kroxylicious/kroxylicious-junit5-extension/README.md

 ---

+## Field injection and Parameter Resolution

+The extension supports injecting clusters and clients:
+- into fields of the test class
+- as parameters to `@BeforeAll`
+- as parameters to `@BeforeEach`
+- as parameters to test methods

+To avoid collisions with other extensions, such as Mockito, we will only inject into fields which:
+- have no annotations
+OR are annotated with annotations from the following packages
+- `io.kroxylicious`
+- `org.junit`
+- `java.lang`

+The extension will not try to overwrite fields which have already been initialised.

 ## Template tests

 You can also use test templates to execute the same test over a number of different cluster configurations.
 Here's an example: